 Here’s all you need to know about what to look for when buying lobster, what types of lobster are available throughout the year, how to clean lobster, how to prepare lobster for cooking, all the different ways to cook lobster, and how to remove the cooked meat from the shell!

-A comprehensive guide to help you cook a lip-smackingly delicious, impressive, special occasion-worthy lobster meal.
+A comprehensive guide on how to cook lobster perfectly!

 Ladies and gents, today, I’m going to give you guys the lobstah talk!
 I’m hoping to make this a useful guide that covers everything from buying lobster, to how to clean and cook lobster, to even how to get lobster meat out of the shell!
 After all, you don’t wanna shell out all that $$, just for the shell.